How Do Churches Get Funding to Build?

 Contact your denominational offices early in the planning process to understand available support and application requirements.

-Method 5: Major Donor Cultivation
+What Is Method 5: Major Donor Cultivation?

 While capital campaigns seek broad participation, cultivating relationships with major donors can accelerate funding timelines and increase campaign totals.
 Churches with members capable of six- or seven-figure gifts should develop targeted major donor strategies.